 The “other side of the island,” a.k.a. “the wild side”, is a favorite leisurely drive for visitors and residents, alike.

-With its open coastline and dramatic topography, turning the corner onto the east coast of the island is a little like entering a new climate.
+With its open coastline and dramatic topography, turning the corner onto the east side of Cozumel is a little like entering a new climate.

 The air feels a little cooler, the breezes feel a little stronger, and the already chill tropical island vibe gets turned up a notch or two.

-Renting a car here is pretty straightforward, but if you plan on doing so, take a moment to read our related post on staying safe in your Cozumel rental car, here.
+Renting a car in Cozumel is pretty straightforward, but if you plan on doing so, take a moment to read our related post on staying safe in your rental car, here.

 Young travelers will recognize these hip new food truck parks and indoor-outdoor gastro parks since they’re an emerging trend all over the world.